Bonnie jo Kyles at work in the studio

 About the Artist

 The creativity shown in my work traces back to the many projects I was engaged in at an early age.
 I used that creativity in my 38 years of elementary teaching through the many art projects done with my students and incorporating art in many other subject areas.
 Most of my skills as an artist have been self- taught, however I did have some workshops in Philadelphia with nationally recognized metalsmiths and an enamelist who shares my experiences with teaching first graders.

 My sister introduced me to wireworking which quickly evolved into metalsmithing so that more intricate designs could be created.
 Using 7 different metals did lend color to my jewelry designs but adding enameling to my repertoire has taken my designs to a new level.
 Due to passion and perseverance my art is continually evolving.

-My studio is situated in the foothills of the Tobacco Root Mountains near Ennis, Montana and just northwest of Yellowstone National Park.
+My studio is situated in the foothills of the Gravelly Mountains near Ennis, Montana and just northwest of Yellowstone National Park.
 The inspiration for much of my work comes from the flora and fauna of the surrounding mountains.
 What gives me great pleasure is knowing that people from all around the world enjoy wearing my jewelry!

 unpretentious designs +impeccable workmanship